FAQ: Canada & New England Cruisetours

 We will request additional information to help us determine how best to meet your needs.
 Many areas require advance planning to be ready to accommodate wheelchairs and we cannot guarantee your needs will be met in the absence of this information.

 We have a department designated to assist you in the coordination of these details so that we can provide you with a quality experience.
-If you have special requests or questions regarding accessibility, please have your travel consultant contact the Princess Access Office at 661-284-4521. you are required to provide your own wheelchair for travel on land tours.
+If you have special requests or questions regarding accessibility, please have your travel consultant contact Princess Cruises at 1-800-774-6237. you are required to provide your own wheelchair for travel on land tours.